KarolineKlan/mlops_nlp/reports/README.md

 - Unit tests with Pytest.
 - Dependabot to check and bump package versions for consistent dependency management.

 The processed embeddings and models are saved in a Google Cloud Storage Bucket.
 A trigger is setup to start cloud build when anything is pushed to the main branch and then the images are saved into the artifact registry.
 These artifacts can be deployed to Vertex AI that utilizes the embeddings to train the models using virtual machines.
+Fast API enables to access the models in the bucket serves as the interface for running inference on the trained classifier.

 ### Question 30